 Jerry King retired from his real estate development career after over 40 years in the industry, and over 30 years directing his own housing development companies.
-Mr. King developed over 1,500 units of housing in the City of St. Louis, both market-rate and low-income, new construction and rehabilitation, and for ownership as well as rental.
-His experience in this field is utilized at AHI in his role in directing the acquisition and renovation of the Assisi House buildings.
+Jerry has developed over 1,500 units of housing in the City of St. Louis, both market-rate and low-income, new construction and rehabilitation, and for ownership as well as rental.
+As a one of the Assisi House founders, his experience in this field is utilized at Assisi House in his role in directing the acquisition and renovation of the Assisi House buildings.

 Jim retired from the Department of Veterans Affairs as a Decision Review Officer to explore meaningful ways to serve.
 He first became aware of Assisi House through St. Louis Winter Outreach.
 Jim faithfully supported the Assisi House mission wherever needed as a dedicated volunteer prior to joining the board, particularly through assisting with maintenance, volunteer coordination, and building rehab projects.
 Jim is happy to be part of the Assisi House community and looks forward to continuing to support the Assisi House mission.

 Lisa has worked in real estate for the past 11 years; having transitioned from a successful career as a photographer.
 She is a real estate broker, investor and landlord focusing heavily on the north city of St Louis.
 From the outset of her real estate career, Lisa has advocated for affordable housing and been involved in St Louis Metro Housing Task Force, St Patrick Center Landlords and the St Louis Vacancy Collaborative.
 She is currently working on developing a tiny home community, in addition to other solutions to the housing crisis.

 Chris is a real estate investor in St. Louis, renting to low-income individuals and families who rely on assistance from various service agencies in the city.
 Chris serves as the chair of the Real Estate Committee and oversees the rehab and construction of new houses acquired by Assisi House.